- Brand guide

 The SFU brand draws strength from its diversity and wide-ranging impact.
 And given that it is unconventional at its core, the brand architecture model should reflect this.

 We established a system that uses a few brand architecture approaches (monolithic, sub-brand and endorsed) to create a hybrid solution for SFU.
-The system below demonstrates how we identify different SFU units that are organized in a different categories: institutional, extension, associated, campus support services and student success services.
+The system below demonstrates how we identify different SFU units that are organized in a different categories: academic units, extension, associated, campus support services and student success services.

 The new system ensures clarity where it’s most needed, fuels the brand’s ambition, reflects investment levels across efforts and makes sure that future initiatives can be launched as efficiently as possible.